 - A) Do not allow engine exhaust gases to re-circulate into engine's cooling air input. - B) Use an exhaust pipe rain cap on vertical pipe ending.
-Rain getting into exhaust pipe system will cause eventual corrosion and damage to the entire exhaust system. - C) The remote muffler must be mounted as close to the engine as possible, or it will "carbon up" if its operating temperature is too low. - D) If installation calls for a Cowl, Residential, or Critical grade muffler, it will be factory mounted directly on the engine exhaust manifold pipe, along with a short 6" pipe as it is compact and light weight.
-Then install a 12" to 15" exhaust pipe on muffler exhaust end, then install a 12" to 15" flexible exhaust
+Rain getting into exhaust pipe system will cause eventual corrosion and damage to the entire exhaust system. - C) The remote muffler must be mounted as close to the engine as possible, or it will "carbon up" if its operating temperature is too low. - D) If optional muffler is ordered with open gen-set, it will be supplied loose to be mounted within the exhaust piping run.
+This silencer should be mounted as close to the gen-set as possible with the installer providing support for muffler.
+Then install a 12" to 15" flexible exhaust pipe, which both is ordered as optional equipment.

-Pipe, which both is ordered as optional equipment.
 This short pipe run between muffler and flexible pipe allows the exhaust gases to cool and extend the life of the flexible pipe.
 NOTE: Flexible exhaust pipe must be stainless steel.